NHSDigital/software-engineering-quality-framework/assessment.md

 * We always get great support and help from outside the team when we ask for it!
 * We are listened to and our ideas are used to improve the organisation.

+### 7. Skills and knowledge
+* We have the skills and knowledge we need.
+* Skills and knowledge are well spread between team members.
+* We are familiar with the tech in use and know how to use it well.
+* We know the codebase and are comfortable making changes in it.
+* We know how to operate the live system reliably and diagnose and fix things when they break.
+* We have the skills and knowledge for what we will be doing next.

 ## Individual component or system
 You may wish to score each individual component or system separately for these aspects.
 > Identify components based on natural seams in the system.
 Ultimately, the aim is to make it easy to decide what the appropriate score is for each "component".
 If you can"t decide between a low and high score for an aspect then this may indicate that component should be broken down to allow finer grained scoring.